sohailshams/explore-copenhagen/README.md

 ### Different browsers & Mobiles

-The website has been tested on following web browsers and mobiles, and website looks fine and work properly on it.
+The website has been tested on following web browsers and mobiles, and website looks fine and work properly on them.
 For screen sizes 768px and above the page is divided into three sections History, Top Attraction and Serarch box plus Google Map.
-Whereas for small screen sizes every thing turns into one section andsits on top of eachother.
+Whereas for small screen sizes every thing turns into one section and sits on top of eachother.
 - Google Chroome
 - Microsoft Edge
 - firefox